vmeoc/LLASTAKS/README.md

-# LLASTA – LLM App Stack on AWS/EKS
+# LLASTA – LLM App Stack on Kubernetes

 LLASTA is an end-to-end project to deploy, operate, and use a modern LLM application on AWS, leveraging Kubernetes (EKS), vLLM for inference, and application components (chatbot, RAG, fine-tuning, monitoring).